 Minerals come from a variety of foods, including fruits and vegetables, dairy products, and lean protein sources.

-Major minerals help the body to balance water levels, maintain healthy skin, hair, and nails, improve bone health
+Major minerals help the body balance water levels, maintain healthy skin, hair, and nails, and improve bone health

-Fruits and vegetables can also be a great alternative source for water.
+Fruits and vegetables can also be a great alternative source of water.

-It also acts as a lubricant and allows for transportation of nutrients in the body.
+It also acts as a lubricant and allows for the transportation of nutrients in the body.

 As a general rule, drink ½ of your body weight (pounds) in ounces to get the right amount of water your body needs to function optimally.

-According to various studies which indicated that there is a lack of adequate, balanced nutrition in many countries, resulting in poor health, low productivity and an increase of chronic disease.
-Essential nutrients are compounds that the body can’t make or can’t make in sufficient quantity.
-According to the World Health OrganizationTrusted Source, these nutrients must come from food, and they’re vital for disease prevention, growth, and good health.
+Various studies indicated that there is a lack of adequate, balanced nutrition in many countries, resulting in poor health, low productivity, and an increase in chronic disease.
+Essential nutrients are compounds that the body can't make or can't make in sufficient quantity.
+According to the World Health Organization, these nutrients must come from food, and they're vital for disease prevention, growth, and good health.